-Among many fishing equipments, a fishing rod is where you start with.
-And trust me my friend, there are a hundred ways you could go wrong while trying to buy the right one.
+Among many fishing equipment, a fishing rod is where you start with.
+And trust me, my friend, there are a hundred ways you could go wrong while trying to buy the right one.
 Especially for beginners, a vast array of options can create confusion.

 Depending on the location, techniques, species of fish, and so on, the best fishing rod can vary for every other person.
-Mentioned below are some of the elements you need to check out before choosing a fishing rod for yourself.
+If you wonder how to choose a Fishing Rod for beginners, we have mentioned below: Here are some of the elements you need to check out before choosing a fishing rod for yourself.

+Whenever the question arises as to how to choose a Fishing Rod for beginners, we examine the material.
 Traditionally, fishing rod was made up of bamboo or woods.
 But time has changed.
-Industrialisation in the fishing industry brought a variety of materials that are used to make fishing rod in the current time.
+Industrialization in the fishing industry brought a variety of materials that are used to make fishing rod in the current time.
 Fibreglass, graphite, boron are some of the materials used as of today.
 Similarly, manufacturers also use stainless steel to make a fishing rod as of now.

-Commonly, you can find a fishing rod made of fibreglass, and graphite in the market.
-Carbon fibre rods are also being made these days.
+Commonly, you can find a fishing rod made of fiberglass, and graphite in the market.
+Carbon fiber rods are also being made these days.

-Differently made fishing rods serves a different purpose.
-Fibreglass rods are more massive but durable and aids the fishing in rugged areas.
+Differently made fishing rods serve a different purpose.
+Fiberglass rods are more massive but durable and aids the fishing in rugged areas.
 It also comes with a lower price.
 On the other hand, graphite rods are lighter and more sensitive.
 Such rods can sense the smallest bite that a fish takes on your bait.
-But it comes with a pricey tag too.
+But it comes with a price tag too.

 When you hear the word power in fishing, remember it is all about the weight of the rod.
 Weight depends on the length and materials used to manufacture the rod.
 The category varies from ultra-light and medium-light to medium up to medium-heavy, heavy and ultra-heavy.

-Weight of the rod is an influential factor while fishing.
-Heavier fishing rod allows you to catch bigger fish.
+The weight of the rod is an influential factor while fishing.
+A heavier fishing rod allows you to catch bigger fish.
 And he lighter rods are more about catching small fishes which might be used for baiting.

 But it’s not about the size of fish only; you can use different rods for catching various species of fishes.